Passive smoking and our pets

 Most pets breathe in second-hand smoke in their home.
 This exposure to smoke in the home is having a direct impact on pets.

 Even if you open up the windows or doors, smoke still spreads around your home.
-Almost 85% of tobacco smoke is invisible so you might not notice how far it spreads.
+Almost 80% of tobacco smoke is invisible and has no smell so you might not notice how far it spreads.
 Smoke can contain over 5,000 different chemicals many of which are toxic to both people and pets, but can build up on surfaces and clothes or even the pet’s coats.

-Research has shown that dogs can take in significant amounts of smoke when living in a smoking household.
-Cats seem to be affected even more than their canine counterparts.
-This is because smoke particles settle on their fur and cats then swallow these when they’re grooming themselves.
-For both cats and dogs, having access to outside areas and fresh air doesn’t seem to make a difference to the amount of smoke they’re exposed to inside the home.
+Research has shown that dogs and cats can be exposed to significant amounts of smoke when living in a smoking household.
+Cats could be affected even more than their canine counterparts.
+This is because toxic smoke particles settle on their fur and cats could swallow these when they’re grooming themselves.

 How does passive smoking affect pets?

-Pets suffer form a lot of the same conditions as humans do from passive smoking:
+Pets suffer from a lot of the same conditions as humans do from passive smoking:

 - Smoke can cause breathing problems or make existing breathing problems worse.

-- Second hand smoke can cause a whole range of other problems too, from skin conditions to weight gain.
+- Second hand smoke can cause a range of other problems too and has been associated with weight gain.